nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/kubernetes-image-repository.md

 ---
-title: "Kubernete Image Registry"
+title: "Kubernete Image Repository"
 ---

 Override the container image registry used when pulling Kubernetes images.

-To enable this handler set the `imageregistrypatch` and `imageregistryvars` external patches on `ClusterClass`.
+To enable this handler set the `imagerepositorypatch` and `imagerepositoryvars` external patches on `ClusterClass`.

 ```yaml
 apiVersion: cluster.x-k8s.io/v1beta1